lkwagner/ResearchSurvival/Meetings.md

  * Show your progress.
 There should be at least one plot.
 If there have been obstacles describe in detail what you tried and the results of the attempts.
  * Update the project plan.
 Describe what progress has been made, what progress you expect to make before the next meeting, and when the project will be finished.

+Take notes!
+You will forget everything by the next day.